joc59/fitfilemerger/README.md

 # FIT File Merger

 ## Purpose
 The FIT File Merger is a tool designed to merge multiple FIT files recorded into a single file.
 This is particularly useful for athletes and fitness enthusiasts who use multiple devices to track their activities and want to consolidate their data.

 FIT File Merger is intended to merge data recorded on multiple devices at the same time during the same activity into a single file.
 It is not intended to chain subsequent activities together.

 ### Currently supported functionality

 #### Merge Power data from separate fit file into a main fit file.

 This is useful when you have no connection from your powermeter, home trainer, or an app to your cycling computer.
-Using FIT File Merger, you can merge the separately recorded power data into the fit file recorded by your bike computer without loosing any data.
+Using FIT File Merger, you can merge the separately recorded power data into the fit file recorded by your bike computer without losing any data.
 This includes calculations of average and max values for each lap as well as for the total session.

 ## Usage
 ```bash